-Remark: For the checksum operation, use the method specified on the [Operation Settings] tabbed page.

-[Set File Password]
+- Remarks: 1.
+For the checksum operation, use the method specified on the [Operation Settings] tabbed page. - 2.
+Empty locations are included in the calculation as having the value 0xFF. - [Set File Password]

 The password for decrypting an RPE file is encrypted and saved on the host PC.
 For details, refer to section 2.4.1.1, [File Password] Dialog Box (for Setting a Password).